NigelGee/AFMessageUI/README.md

 #  AFMessageUI

 A package to wrap UIKit Email in a ViewModifier for SwiftUI. `isPresented` and `toRecipients` are required, however you can have `subject` and the main `body` of email as well as CC and BCC recipients.
+It will handle if a devices can send email and give error sheet if so.

 - **Important:** This will not send an email.
 It will present the email composer and user has the option to send the email or cancel it.